columnflow/columnflow/docs/practices.md

 ## Selections

-In columnflow, selections are defined through the {py:class}'~columnflow.selection.Selector' class.
+In columnflow, selections are defined through the {py:class}`~columnflow.selection.Selector` class.

 ```